sampsyo/home/_drafts/flattening.md

 3. **Cheap allocation.**
    In flatland, there is no need for a call to `malloc` every time you create a new AST node.
    Instead, provided you pre-allocate enough memory to hold everything, allocation can entail just [bumping the tail pointer][bump] to make room for one more `Expr`.
-   Again, a really fast `malloc` might be hard to compete with---but you basically can't beat bump allocation on sheer simplicity.
+   Again, [a really fast `malloc` might be hard to compete with][custom-alloc]---but you basically can't beat bump allocation on sheer simplicity.
 4. **Cheap deallocation.**
    Our flattening setup assumes you never need to free individual `Expr`s.
    That's probably true for many, although not all, language implementations: